initOS/odoo-analyse/README.md

 `--load /path/to/data.json` ..
 Load the modules from a previously stored data file

+`--load /path/to/data.json -` ..
+Loads the data from the module analysis directly from the `stdout` thanks to the "-"

 ### Save the loaded modules

 `-s /path/to/data.json` ..
 Store the loaded modules in a file